 Do not commit any crimes.
 Do not threaten anyone or commit any violent acts.

-Contact your CSO right away if you have contact with police (any contact, even if it's as small as a traffic stop or noise complaint).
+Contact your CSO right away if you have contact with police (even if it's just a traffic stop, or it was not your fault).

-\ Show up and be on time for ALL appointments
+★ Show up and be on time for ALL appointments